NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Adventure Paths/Gatewalkers/Blackfrost Prophet.md

     desc: "`pf2:2` (mental,occult) The blackfrost prophet concentrates on a creature within 60 feet, filling the target's mind with befuddling susurrations.
 The creature must succeed at a DC 28 Will check save or take 4d8+8 mental and become [[Conditions/Stupefied|Stupefied 1]] for 1 minute ([[Conditions/Stupefied|Stupefied 2]] on a critical failure).
 The creature is [[Conditions/Slowed|Slowed 1]] as long as it's stupefied."

   - name: "Raise Blackfrost"
-    desc: "`pf2:2` (cold,occult) The blackfrost prophet selects a point within 60 feet, then calls upon shards of blackfrost to stab up through the crust in a @Template[burst|distance:30].
+    desc: "`pf2:2` (cold,occult) The blackfrost prophet selects a point within 60 feet, then calls upon shards of blackfrost to stab up through the crust in a 30-foot burst.
 Creatures in the area take 2d8 piercing damage plus 2d8 cold (DC 28 Reflex check).
 A creature that takes cold damage from this ability is exposed to blackfrost.
 Until the next time the blackfrost prophet uses Raise Blackfrost, the affected area is difficult terrain."

 ```